Guidelines for English Department Prizes

 as a critic or scholar during his/her career as an English major.
 Faculty nominations

 are due to the Chair of the Honors and Awards Committee by on by 5:00 PM on March 19.

-level.
-Members of the faculty submit papers to the Honors and Awards Committee, which
+300 levels.
+Members of the faculty submit papers to the Honors and Awards Committee,

-consists of department members who evaluate and discuss the nominations and announce
+which consists of department members who evaluate and discuss the nominations and

 - Miranda Warner Award.
 The Honors and Awards Committee also annually selects the recipient of the Miranda